specklesystems/speckle-docs/automate/public-functions.md

 - **Collaborative**: Leverage improvements from Speckle, the community, and third-party developers.
 - **Efficient**: Save time with pre-configured, reliable workflows.

-Public functions empower you to tackle specific challenges easily, offering a straightforward entry point to Speckle Automate's power.
+Public functions aim to empower users to tackle specific challenges easily, providing a straightforward entry point to Speckle Automate's capabilities.

 For more information on creating your private functions, visit the [Create Functions](./create-function.md) page.